Last reviewed on 9th August 2023 by Martin Alexander (Mortgage Advisor)

 Each lender is different and may charge fees in addition to the interest on the loan.
 You’ll have to calculate the projected figures for your investment to ensure using this type of finance is viable.

 For instance, if you’re buying a property at a discount due to its condition, consult an estate agent on how much the property will be worth once you’ve completed your refurbishment.
-This will give you a good indication of what fees and rates are viable for your project.
+This will give you a good indication of what fees and rates are suitable for your project.

 Lenders will carry out their own valuation of your buy to let property with a selected surveyor.
 Nonetheless, it’s a good idea to check the numbers before committing.